THE MICHIGAN SUMMIT:

 The program supports Section VI of the American Conference on Graduate Medical Education (ACGME) Common Program Requirements which emphasize that all physicians share responsibility for promoting patient safety and enhancing quality of patient care.
 As a result, graduate medical education training programs must prepare residents to provide clinical care with continuous focus on the safety, individual needs, and humanity of their patients.

-In the seventh year of the program, the focus remains on the celebration of the quality improvement and patient safety work among residents and fellows from across the state of Michigan.
-Residents and fellows whose abstracts are invited to be developed into presentations will submit voice-over Power Point presentations of their projects that will be judged by subject matter experts.
+In the eighth year of the program, the focus remains on the celebration of the quality improvement and patient safety work among residents and fellows from across the state of Michigan.
+Residents and fellows whose abstracts are invited to be developed into presentations will provide poster presentations of their projects that will be judged by subject matter experts.
 Awards will be given to the top presentations in the resident and fellow categories and winners will receive monetary awards.